eikliw/aiwise/README.md

 # AI Wise (AIWise.dev)

-A modern, dark-themed resource library for learning AI - from beginners to advanced practitioners.
+A modern resource library for learning AI - from beginners to advanced practitioners.

 ## Overview